 She said: "Without a timetable for a phased re-opening of the sector, businesses now face a terrible decision - do they keep staff on beyond 1 August - the point at which businesses are expected to contribute towards furlough payments - or do they start to let their employees go?

 "Given that notice periods tend to be one calendar month, businesses must decide before 1 July - four short days away."

 We have seen for some time that Welsh economy stands on a cliff edge, and this lack of action from Welsh Government could prove to be the tipping point.

-In England, adults living alone or single parents living with children under the age of 18 can form a - which means they will effectively be treated as a single household for the purpose of the lockdown rules.
+In England, adults living alone or single parents living with children under the age of 18 can form a bubble with one other household - which means they will effectively be treated as a single household for the purpose of the lockdown rules.

 However, the First Minister also said he did not see mass gathering being an option for the public until at least September.